rmcclain3/motif-generator/README.md

 and then play it, initially by trial and error, and eventually with less effort.
-That activity is akin to the process of transcribing, which I interpret as meaning to go directly from sound to symbol (which can either be demonstrated by notating the music or just playing or singing the music).
+That activity is akin to the process of transcribing, which I interpret as meaning to go directly from sound to symbol (which can either be demonstrated by notating the music or just playing or singing the music using scale degrees or solfege).
 I tried using ear training software, but my ability was so basic, it was too boring.
 I wanted to try something more akin to transcribing.
 I hypothesized that a large data set of short mp3 files with music samples that I could put on my mobile phone might be able to exercise the same brain functions involved in transcribing music.